RNWalker/RNWalker/README.md

 I am committed to leveraging technology for positive change.

 - 🔭 I’m currently working on data science and gaming projects!
+I'm using the Data Science career track on DataCamp to learn all things data with Python.

 - 📫 How to reach me: rebecca.noelia.walker@gmail.com